HKpowerStudio

 December 27, 2024 by Heather Filed Under: Emergency Preparedness, Organize, Tips & Resources Leave a Comment

 No matter where you live, natural disasters are practically impossible to ignore!
-With the change in our climate, especially if you live along the coastlines, it pays to get organized before and after a disaster.
-I’ve written on this subject for several years, given talks, and worked with many clients in preparation.
-I have not written about what to do after a disaster until now.
+With the change in our climate, especially if you live along the coastlines, it pays to know what to do post-disaster.
+I’ve written on this subject for several years, given talks, and worked with many clients in preparation; yet, I’ve not previously written about what to do after a disaster.

-Even those who did not experience personal property damage have been affected by the impact on the whole community, infrastructure, friends, family, and neighbors.
-For many in Asheville, the struggle isn’t just with property damage, insurance, and FEMA claims.
-It’s the impact on their livelihoods and mental health.
-If you want to offer your support, there are some wonderful resources in Western North Carolina, including Beloved Asheville and LA Strong.
-It will take YEARS for people, businesses, and communities to rebuild.
-Please remember this as you consider ongoing support for communities impacted by disasters.
+Even if you didn’t experience personal property damage, you’ve likely been affected by the impact on the whole community, infrastructure, friends, family, and neighbors.
+For many in Asheville (2024), the struggle isn’t just with property damage, insurance, and FEMA claims.
+Disasters impact people’s livelihoods and mental health.
+If you want to offer support, look for local resources (in NC, Beloved Asheville, and CA, LA Strong).
+It takes YEARS for people, businesses, and communities to rebuild.
+Keep this in mind as you consider ongoing support for communities affected by disasters.

-I have worked with clients who had to navigate the aftermath of damage to their homes and properties, people who were displaced, and who were hard on themselves for not having prepared better.
-I’m here to remind you that we are dealing with storms and disasters for which no amount of preparation can steady you.
-I hope the shame and/or shock lessens over time and we all realize we could be in this position.
-More and more insurance companies and FEMA deny claims due to flooding or other disasters.
+Working with clients who had to navigate the aftermath of damage to their homes and properties, I’ve seen how people were hard on themselves for not having prepared better.
+We are dealing with storms and disasters for which no amount of preparation can steady us.
+Shame and/or shock tend to lessen over time as we come to realize that we may have been in this position or may be in a similar one in the future.
+Increasingly, insurance companies and FEMA are denying claims due to flooding or other disasters.

 So, what should we do now?
-I hope this post offers some practical advice and resources, and more than anything, I hope it comes across not as an ‘I told you so’ but as a compassionate hand on your shoulder, offering my support.
+This post offers both practical advice and resources.
+More than anything, I hope it comes across not as an ‘I told you so’ but as a compassionate hand on your shoulder, offering my support.
 For many people, there was no way to know what was to come, no way to prepare for losing everything so quickly.

 Storms and disasters displace many people.
 Accessing your situation might not be viable initially.
-You may not have enough information for months to determine what to do next.
+You may not have enough information for months to determine the next steps.
 Exhaustion, decision fatigue, shock, and being overwhelmed are all too common during this phase.

 • Take a mental inventory of places, people, and systems in place to support you.

 • Find safe short-term housing, clothing, and food.
-Shelters (Red Cross), local non-profit organizations, churches (even if you are not affiliated), friends, and family are all valuable resources to consider.
+Shelters (such as the Red Cross), local non-profit organizations, churches (even if you are not affiliated), friends, and family are all valuable resources to consider.

-• Don’t count on technology or essential resources (safe drinking water, electricity, etc).
-Be prepared to boil water, go without power, use a generator, etc.
+• Don’t rely on technology or essential resources (such as safe drinking water and electricity).
+Be prepared to boil water, go without power, use a generator, and other similar contingencies.

 • Talk to your neighbors and know who else is staying or leaving.